rich-iannone/great-docs/README.md

 5. **Auto-create `index.qmd` from your `README.md`** (like pkgdown does)
 6. **Auto-detect your package name** from `pyproject.toml`, `setup.py`, or directory structure
 7. **Auto-generate API sections** by parsing `__all__` from your package's `__init__.py`
+8. **Add website navigation** with Home and API Reference links in the navbar

 That's it!
 The theme will automatically enhance your documentation site.